-SLA Learning & Success webinars are web-based presentations on topics of interest within the information industry.
+SLA Learning and Success webinars are web-based presentations on topics of interest within the information industry.

 Not Your Everyday Career Advice: Alternate Careers in the Library and Information Field

-Tired of receiving the same old tried and true career advice?
-We hear you – and we’ve all been there.
+Tired of receiving the same old career advice?
+We hear you—and we’ve all been there.

-The webinar is hosted by Rachael Altman and Jill Wilson and features a dynamic and experienced panel including LIS professionals – Jamal Fisher, Deb Hunt, Ted Slate, Rachel Cole, and George Peckham-Rooney.
+The webinar is hosted by Rachael Altman and Jill Wilson, and features a dynamic and experienced panel of LIS professionals: Jamal Fisher, Deb Hunt, Ted Slate, Rachel Cole, and George Peckham-Rooney.
 (View more information about each speaker below)

 Please join us on Thursday, March 22, 2018 at 2:30 pm ET.

 SLA Members – FREE